motibytes/motibytes.github.io/_posts/2021-01-13-Delivery-Transcends-Content.md

 This is the lesson that teaches that the content is of such importance that it is to be accepted without question, without critical thought.

-This voice always says, we do things because we should.
+This voice always says we do things because we should.

-This voice always says, because others do, and because I do, you should too.
+This voice always says, 'because others do, and because I do, you should too'.

-That is, always has been, and always will be, the voice of the system of a society that resists change, and prohibits the ability for one to become independent of themselves, to become one who leads sheep instead of being herded by the wolves.
+This is, always has been, and always will be, the voice of the system of a society that resists change, is prohibiting the ability for one to become independent of themselves, to become one who leads sheep instead of being herded by the wolves.

 As soon as we have absorbed content, we carry the risk of speaking as this voice of death ourselves.